ipwnosx/Saily/README.md

 # Saily Package Manager Internal Beta
 The most magic package manger forever.

+!Notice!
+This version would be remain for a long time while 0.2 is working in backend start from 0.

 ![avatar](https://github.com/Co2333/SailyPackageManager/raw/master/Artwork/LongBG.png)

 PLEASE DO NOT UPLOAD THIS TO TWITTER AND KEEP IT LOW.